zahrawm/Animation/README.md

-# Animation
+# Animations
- This is asimple animation project I have created
+ This is a beginner friendly animations program I created